VCSTDN2024/imad5112-assignment-1-ST10090645-1/README.md

 *Example of user entering a specific time of day: Text changes to an appropriate response as well as provide a clear image of what the user should eat or prepare.*

 ### Video Demo:
-A video showcasing the app's functionality can be viewed here: [YouTube Video Link].
+A video showcasing the app's functionality can be viewed here: https://youtu.be/qN0eCt8CSSk

 ---
 ## 7. Challenges and Learnings